-Thursday Island Cemetery reflects the history of occupation since the settlement of T.I in the late 1800's.
-Muslims, Buddists, Japanese, Pacific Islanders and Torres Strait Islanders rest peacefully within the 3 hectare cemetery situated on T.I's north-east side along Aplin Road.
+Thursday Island Cemetery reflects the history of occupation since the settlement of T.I in the late 1800s.
+Muslims, Buddhists, Japanese, Pacific Islanders and Torres Strait Islanders rest peacefully within the 3-hectare cemetery situated on T.I's north-east side along Aplin Road.

 WWII had a tremendous impact on the islands and the people.
 The Torres Strait played a vital role in Australia's northern defence.
 The war reached the Strait with air raids on Horn Island in March 1942.
 T.I, however, was not bombed, as there was a rumour circulating at the time that a Japanese princess was buried here.